-Parking meters control multiple parking spaces on City streets and in municipal parking lots.
+Parking meters control multiple parking spaces on streets and in municipal parking lots.
 All meters accept quarters, dollar coins, parking cards, and credit and debit cards for payment.
-Meters marked with a credit card logo also will accept Visa, MasterCard, American Express or Discover Network cards.
+Each meter has rate information and step-by-step instructions posted on its display card.
+Meters marked with a credit card logo will also accept Visa, MasterCard, American Express or Discover Network cards.

+Parking limits and regulations appear on street signs.
 Motorists may park at meters on Sundays without paying.
-You can submit a comment about the Sunday meter regulations or report a sign displaying the old Sunday Parking rules.
-All parking regulations, other than parking meters, remain in effect as posted.
+You can submit a comment about the Sunday meter regulations or report a sign displaying outdated Sunday parking rules.
+All parking regulations other than parking meters, remain in effect as posted.

-DOT will inspect the damaged or defective meter and makes repairs if necessary.
+DOT will inspect the damaged or defective meter and make repairs if necessary.
 If all of the meters on the block or in a parking field are broken or missing, you can park for the maximum amount of time posted for that metered space.

 If your credit card is stuck in a meter, contact the bank that issued the card and cancel it.
 A DOT crew member will be dispatched to the meter location to retrieve your card and have it destroyed.
 If your parking card is stuck in a meter, DOT will retrieve it and mail it back to you.